underscoreio/underscoreio/src/html/_posts/2015-04-14-free-monads-are-simple.md

 - an AST to express monadic operations;
 - an API to write interpreters that give meaning to this AST.

 What does the AST look like?
 It simply represents the monad operations without giving meaning to them.
-The usual representation of the free monad represents the monadic operations in terms of `point` along with `join`, instead of the more familiar `flatMap`, but the point is still the same.
+The usual representation of the free monad represents the monadic operations in terms of `point` along with `join`, instead of the more familiar `flatMap`, but the idea is still the same.
 An example encoding is

 ~~~ scala
 sealed trait Free[F[_], A]